[UPDATED: Originally Published Feb. 2012]

 I once heard that language (listening and speaking) is the gateway to literacy (reading and writing) — which is true.
 However, I’d take this a step further and add that literacy is the gateway to ALL future learning.
 Children cannot learn if they have poor literacy.

 So talk, talk, talk!
 Help your child learn as many words as possible.
 Help them hear and practice speaking while learning the rhythm and structure of language.
 Most will become confident talkers and successful learners over time.
 Parents are a child’s first and lifelong teacher.
 One of our most important roles as a parent (or a teacher) is preparing our children to be successful.
 Together, we can do it!

-PLEASE NOTE: If you enjoyed this blog, you may want to read the newest blogs on this topic by the same author.
-She recently published blogs on A child’s language journey from birth through age five and A child’s language development through the preschool years.
+PLEASE NOTE: If you enjoyed this blog, you may want to read others on this topic by the same author.
+She has published blogs on A child’s language journey from birth through age five and A child’s language development through the preschool years.